rchlumsk/RavenR/README.md

 >      title = {RavenR: Raven Hydrological Modelling Framework R Support and Analysis},
 >      author = {Robert Chlumsky and James Craig and Leland Scantlebury and Simon Lin and Sarah Grass and Genevieve Brown and Rezgar Arabzadeh},
 >      year = {2021},
->      note = {R package version 2.1.5},
+>      note = {R package version 2.1.3},
 >      url = {https://github.com/rchlumsk/RavenR},
 >  }

 ## RavenR Wishlist

-Any issues or feature requests can be submitted on the [Github Issues page](https://github.com/rchlumsk/RavenR/issues).
+Any issues or feature requests can be submitted on the [Github Issues page](https://github.com/rchlumsk/RavenR/issues) as an issue, or discussed more openly on the new [Github Discussions page](https://github.com/rchlumsk/RavenR/discussions).

 ## Version Update Notes

+### 2.1.3

+Updates to a number of functions and new features implemented, including:

+  - removal of all dependencies on spatial packages (e.g. sf, raster), and removal of the netcdf-related functions;
+  - `rvn_download` and `rvn_run` to enable downloading and running Raven.exe within R;
+  - `rvn_rvi_write_template` to write model rvi files from templates in the Raven manual;
+  - `rvn_budyko_plot` to generate a budyko curve from model precip, AET, and PET;
+  - updates to rvi mapping, including improvements to add functionality from `ggrepel` library in spacing labels, and addition of the `DiagrammeR` library to support `rvn_rvi_process_diagrammer`;
+  - `rvn_budyko_plot` to generate a budyko curve from model precip, AET, and PET;
+  - updates to handling rvt reading and writing, which is now generic for all rvt types; and
+  - `rvn_met_interpolate` for performing inverse distance weighting interpolation to fill missing data values in meteorological data (works immediately with `weathercan` downloads).

 ### 2.0.0